 Some considerations for travellers who make cross border shopping a habit include cell phone roaming charges, the length of time visitors can stay and what they can bring back without having to pay duty on their purchases upon re-entry to Canada.

-Another, more recent consideration is something that you should never, ever cross the border with: marijuana.
-While it may be legal in Canada now, and more people may be carrying or using the drug, it is by no means legal in the United States.
-Drug possession is a serious crime down South, so make it one of your cross-border shopping rules to leave it, and any trace, in Canada.
-Be sure to refer to the Government of Canada website for more information.
+While it may be legal in Canada now, and more people may be carrying or using cannabis, it is by no means legal in the United States.
+Drug possession is a serious crime south of the border, so make it one of your cross-border shopping rules to leave it, and any trace, in Canada.
+Be sure to refer to the Government of Canada website

-Not coincidentally some of the best shopping can be found quite close to the border on the United States side.
-Going West to East some best US shopping destinations for Canadians include:
+Not coincidentally some of the most popular shopping sites for Canadians can be found quite close to the border, these include:

 - Bellingham through to Seattle, Washington